ailearninsights/ailrn_ins_web/_sources/biobrief.md

 :width: 150px
 :align: left
 ```
-Alyssa Wise is professor of technology and education and director of the Learning Incubator: A Vanderbilt Endeavor (LIVE).
+Alyssa Wise is [Professor of Technology and Education](https://peabody.vanderbilt.edu/bio/?pid=alyssa-wise) and Director of the Learning Incubator: A Vanderbilt Endeavor (LIVE) at Vanderbilt University.
 Wise’s research combines the tools of data science, the theory of learning sciences and the practices of human-centered design to build and study the use of learning analytics systems that promote equitable and effective education.
+She also conducts mixed-method investigations about how educational practices are being reshaped by new sources of data and the growing availability of new artificial intelligence capabilities.

 Alyssa holds a Ph.D. in learning sciences and M.S. in instructional systems technology from Indiana University, as well as a B.S. in chemistry from Yale University.
 <br><br>